PGYER/TracupAndroidSDKDemo/README.md

 # TracupDemo
-A demo of Using Tracup Android SDK.
+A demo of using Tracup Android SDK.